sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ~~~

 ### Error handling
-We have better error handling in the todo list, checkout issue [#2426](https://github.com/sitespeedio/sitespeed.io/issues/2426).
-At the moment you can try/catch failing navigations.
+You can try/catch failing navigations.
 The script will continue and the failing URL will be a failure in the HTML.

 ~~~javascript
 module.exports = async function(context, commands) {